Monarchy of the United Kingdom: Constitutional role

 In the uncodified Constitution of the United Kingdom, the monarch (exclusively referred to in legislation as "the Sovereign", and styled His or Her Majesty) is the head of state.
-The monarch's image is used to signify British sovereignty and government authority – their profile, for instance, appears on currency, and their portrait in government buildings.
+The monarch's image is used to signify British sovereignty and government authority – their profile, for instance, appears on Bank of England notes and all British coins and their portrait in government buildings.
 The Sovereign is further both mentioned in and the subject of songs, loyal toasts, and salutes.
 "God Save the King" (or, alternatively, "God Save the Queen") is the British national anthem.
 Oaths of allegiance are made to the Sovereign and their lawful successors.

 The monarch takes little direct part in government.
 The authority to use the sovereign's formal powers is almost all delegated, either by statute or by convention, to ministers or officers of the Crown, or other public bodies.
-Thus the acts of state done in the name of the Crown, such as Crown Appointments, even if personally performed by the monarch, such as the King's Speech and the State Opening of Parliament, depend upon decisions made elsewhere:
+Thus the acts of state done in the name of the Crown, such as Crown Appointments, even if personally performed by the monarch, such as the King's Speech and the State Opening of Parliament, depend upon decisions made elsewhere.
+In formal terms: